As we begin 2019 you may be reminiscing about the past and dreaming about what the New Year will hold…

 Over the next three years, my husband and I attended Live and Invest Overseas conferences in Belize, Ecuador, and Colombia.
 I met many people who have become valuable resources, mentors, and friends.
 The contacts I made at these events made my overseas move less complicated, less intimidating, and more attainable than I ever expected.

-Fast-forward three more years and I’m writing to you from the balcony of my modern, comfortable apartment in Medellín, Colombia.
-It’s the first of January, and the only ice is clinking in my glass.
+Fast-forward four more years and I’m writing to you from the balcony of my modern, comfortable apartment in Medellín, Colombia.
+It’s early January, and the only ice is clinking in my glass.
 At this time of retrospection, I can truly say that this adventure has turned out better than I ever expected.